 Maynooth University (NUIM)

-Located in Ireland’s only university town, 25 kilometres west from the centre of Dublin, its campus is closely integrated with the town of Maynooth, Co.
+Maynooth University is located in Ireland’s only university town, 25 kilometres west from the centre of Dublin, its campus is closely integrated with the town of Maynooth, Co.
 Kildare.
 It’s easily accessible by car, bus, bicycle and train.
-Click for all your transport options.

 Dun Laoghaire Institute of Art, Design and Technology (IADT)